jiffy-labs/aa-addresses/README.md

 `git clone https://github.com/jiffy-labs/jiffyscan-frontend.git`

-and switch to the branch ui-work
+and switch to the branch main

-`git switch ui-work && git pull`
+`git switch main && git pull`

 Once you have the code, you can install the dependencies by running: